 4.2.
-Continue implementation and enforcement of the Industrial and High Risk Runoff program, assess the overall success of the program, and document both direct and indirect measurements of program effectiveness in the annual report as required in Part I.D.5.d.(ii)

-AMAFCA does not own or operate any industrial or high risk runoff locations and is without jurisdiction over private entities.
+Continue implementation and enforcement of the Industrial and High Risk Runoff program, assess the overall success of the program, and document both direct and indirect measurements of program effectiveness in the annual report as required in Part I.D.5.d.(ii) AMAFCA does not own or operate any industrial or high risk runoff locations and is without jurisdiction over private entities.
 As such, AMAFCA is without legal authority to implement the requirements of this section.

-4.3.
-Meet the monitoring requirements in Part I.D.5.d.(iii)

-AMAFCA does not own or operate any industrial or high risk runoff locations and is without jurisdiction over private entities.
+Cooperative Elements Not applicable to AMAFCA. .3.
+Meet the monitoring requirements in Part I.D.5.d.(iii) AMAFCA does not own or operate any industrial or high risk runoff locations and is without jurisdiction ove orivate entities.
 As such, AMAFCA is without legal authority to implement the requirements of this section.